Article Updated: August 17, 2026

 The HIPAA Journal’s HIPAA Training for Small Medical Practice Employees is designed specifically for the compliance environment of smaller clinical settings, with dedicated modules that address the unique situations staff in small practices encounter.
 The curriculum is structured so that mandatory HIPAA rule content is completed first, with staff receiving a certificate on completion, followed by optional advanced modules on generative AI, social media, and other emerging topics that practice managers can assign as appropriate.
 Self-paced, pause-and-resume delivery means staff can complete training around patient loads and shift schedules without disrupting clinical operations.
 Randomized, lesson-by-lesson assessments confirm genuine comprehension, and an administration dashboard gives practice managers real-time visibility into completion status across the workforce, keeping training records audit-ready at all times.

-HIPAA Training for Dermatology Practices
+The HIPAA Journal Training for Small Medical Practices

 Author: PJ Murray